 Hugo Boss focused on China and online to bolster sales

-German fashion house said sales in mainland China rose 27% while online jumped 66% as it launched ecommerce in 24 more markets in June and August
+German fashion house said sales in China rose 27% while online jumped 66%

 A logo of Hugo Boss in a showroom before the annual press conference in Metzingen, Germany in March 2018.
 Photograph: EPA/RONALD WITTEK